The 20 Best Full-Fat Foods for Weight Loss

 If you dress your salads with a squeeze of lemon and some pepper in an attempt to save calories, you may be missing out on some of the vital vitamins in your bowl.
 According to Iowa and Ohio State University researchers, pairing a little bit of fat with your veggies helps the body absorb cancer-fighting and heart-healthy nutrients like lycopene and beta-carotene.
 Not to mention, "Fat-free dressings often have added sugars or fillers, so even though you're getting less fat, you're not always saving calories," says Marisa Moore, MBA, RDN, LD.

-Eat This, Not That! tip: They really do lead to weight loss if you know exactly which ones to buy.
-Click here for the essential list The Best Full-Fat Yogurts for Weight Loss!
+They really do lead to weight loss if you know exactly which ones to buy.
+Consult our essential list of best full-fat yogurts for weight loss to get the low-down on all the dairy-based good fats!

 Regular Ice Cream